IgniteUI/app-builder-docfx/en/blazor-support.md

 After finalizing the design of your application and before previewing its code, pay attention to the Platform picker dropdown, located in the navigation bar just next to the `Publish to Github` and `Preview` action buttons.
 Choose the `Blazor BETA` option to generate code for Blazor, or `Angular` if this is the preferred framework for your app.
 The picker rememers your choice and next time you go to AppBuilder you will have your desired framework preselected for you.

 ## Uploading an application to GitHub
-In addition to see your application in Preview mode or download it locally on the machinbe, there is the option for generating the full app code repository.
+In addition to see your application in Preview mode or download it locally on the machine, there is the option for generating the full app code repository.
 In order to do that, simply go to the Generate app button and then connect your GitHub account to the App Builder.

+## Known issues and limitations
+Generating Blazor application has this limitations:
+- Generated application cannot load data from data sources with authentication.
+- Only single level array of objects could be passed as data source.
+Data sources of object type or of nested arrays type are not supported.
+- Only WASM project is generated.
+- Only white themes are generated.
+- Custom themes does not support custom roundness and custom elevations yet.
+- Bootstrap is turned off in the generated application for now.

+Generated components have these limitations:
+- Navigation drawer works only in pinned state.
+Mini version does not work too.
+- Date picker works only in dropdown mode and initial date cannot be set.
+- Input group does not support date type.
+- Radio group does not support horizontal mode.
+- Grid cannot generate toolbar.
+This disallows generation of advanced filtering, exporting, pinning, and hiding.
+Setting cell and row selection does not work simultaneously.
+Column selection, paging, grouping, and column moving are not supported yet.
+Filtering is working only in excel style mode.
+- For all components toggle actions are not generated yet.
+Also dates are not bound to internal fields.